freddiehaddad/UnitFramesImproved/README.md

 ### 🎯 Complete Frame Suite

 - **Player Frame** - Enhanced health/power display with resting indicator, custom right-click menu, and an 8-slot self-buff tracker (sorted by remaining time with curated exclusions)
-- **Target Frame** - Elite/rare detection, classification visuals, and comprehensive interaction menu
+- **Target Frame** - Elite/rare detection, target buffs, your debuffs, and a comprehensive interaction menu
-- **Focus Frame** - Dedicated focus target tracking with right-click to clear focus
+- **Focus Frame** - Dedicated focus target tracking with target buffs, your debuffs, and right-click to clear focus
 - **Target of Target** - See what your target is targeting at a glance

 ### 🎨 Visual Enhancements